[Read Below in 7-10 Minutes; Click Button to “Listen” in 12.5 Minutes]

 Later, when it was all over, she descended directly into horrible regret (what I call “Regret Hell”), complete with fear about the consequences of how she had treated him and his friends.

 She was desperate to engage in a text dialogue with him to reconnect and apologize, and wanted to keep explaining why she had acted so harshly toward him even though he had asked her to stop writing long texts (a common request of grown kids to moms!).

 At the same time, the anger that originally set her off was just below the surface and ready to blow again, so I asked her to resist the compulsion to text; and instead, to write about what she was believing about herself and about him, either as random one-liners or on a Judge-Your-Neighbor worksheet.

 A Bottomless Pit

-I explained that the forgiveness, connection, and validation she was seeking couldn’t come from him; that seeking it from others is a bottomless pit.
-As was her need for him to change before she could really move past what happened.
+I explained that the forgiveness, connection, and validation she was seeking couldn’t come from him.
+Seeking it from others is a bottomless pit as was her need for him to change before she could really move past what happened.

 Mind-Made Conditions as the True Source of Pain

 She began to realize that it wasn’t him who triggered her: it was the fear-driven conditions her mind placed on him (“I need him to….”) that were the real source of her intense reactivity.
 Seeing that, she was able to think back on the events without becoming a “screaming banshee” all over again.